davermurray/DamBreakROT/README.md

-This APP is a quick development of the Dam Break Rules of Thuumb to allow enabling embeded funtions.
-Author is not liable for misuse or any use.
+This app is a quick development of the Dam Break Rules of Thumb (developed for LMRFC) to allow enabling embeded funtions.